debezium/debezium-examples/kstreams-live-update/README.md

 This demo shows how to use KStreams to join two CDC event streams created by Debezium, do some calculation on the joined stream and push the merged events to a client using WebSockets.

-The domain is that of weather stations that measure temperature data.
+The domain is that of orders that belong to given categories.
-There's an application _event-source_, which persists random temperature measurements.
+There's an application _event-source_, which persists random orders.
-In reality this could for instance expose a REST API, to which individual sensors post their events.

 The application has two tables:

-* `stations`: Named weather stations
+* `categories`: Product categories
-* `temperature_measurements`: temperature measurements for a station with a value and timestamp
+* `orders`: orders with a given category and a (random) sales prices

 Debezium is used to capture changes to the two tables in the application's underlying MySQL database.

-The _temperature-aggregator_ application runs KStreams to join measurements with stations, group the events by station name and calculate the average temperature per station.
+The _aggregator_ application runs KStreams to join orders with categories, group the events by category name and calculate the average sales price per category.

 The aggregated values are pushed to WebSockets.
 For that purpose, the aggregator application exposes a WebSockets endpoint using WildFly Swarm.